ansible/workshops/exercises/ansible_tower/2-config/README.md

 ### Step 1:

-To log in, use the username `admin` and and the password `ansibleWS`.
+To log in, use the username `admin` and and the password `ansible`.

 ![Ansible Tower Login Screen](ansible-lab-figure01-logon-screen.png)